-ART 101: Drawing and Painting 3 Credits Level I Prerequisites: No Basic Skills Prereqs.
-15 lecture, 30 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 7 13
+ART 101 Drawing and Painting

+Level I Prerequisites: No Basic Skills prerequisites 15 lecture, 30 lab, 0 clinical, 0 other, 45 total contact hours

 This class is a user-friendly introduction to art for students with no previous studio experience.
 Instruction is provided in the fundamentals of color and composition.
 This course is not intended to take the place of ART 111 or ART 114.